 A Modeling Study Description with sufficient detail for the external study that will use the IWDW-WAQS Data must be submitted to the IWDW web system and then authorized by the assigned Project Steward and the IWDW-WAQS coordinator before files are released, or if the external study group has and/or plans to use IWDW-WAQS Data files already in the external group’s possession, an amended and/or new Modeling Study Description with sufficient detail for the external study that will use the Data must be submitted to the IWDW web system and then authorized by the assigned Project Steward and the IWDW-WAQS coordinator before those Data files can be used in the external study..

-The IWDW-WAQS Data distributed to Recipient are not to be distributed further, and that no use or publication in any form (including papers, meeting/conference presentations, webinars, conference calls, and all other dissemination of IWDW-WAQS Data or supporting information) shall be done without prior notice to the IWDW-WAQS Coordinator, and without opportunity for the IWDW-WAQS project team to be co-authors.
+The IWDW-WAQS Data distributed to Recipient are not to be distributed further, and that no use or publication in any form (including papers, meeting/conference presentations, webinars, conference calls, and all other dissemination of IWDW-WAQS Data or supporting information) shall be done without prior notice to the IWDW-WAQS Coordinator.
 The Modeling Study Description for the external study shall specify these planned publications and the external study group shall provide reasonable notice for the prior review of any publication event.
-Any publication of results based on Data shall give a full acknowledgement of the IWDW-WAQS project team.
+Any publication of results based on Data that has not been transformed shall give a full acknowledgement of the IWDW-WAQS project team.

 External studies that transform, change, apply different modeling tools, re-grid or otherwise modify IWDW-WAQS Data provided to the Recipient shall describe the nature of those modifications in all publications, reports, or presentations of external studies’ results.

 External studies shall cite the specific portions of IWDW-WAQS Data used as source data for the external studies’ analyses and specify that the findings for the external studies do not represent the opinions or policies of the IWDW-WAQS project team or IWDW-WAQS cooperator/sponsor agencies.
+Specific language for citing IWDW-WAQS Data can be found on the IWDW Data Page (http://views.cira.colostate.edu/data/).

 Recipient agrees to use or disclose the IWDW-WAQS Data exclusively for the purposes set forth in Section 2 above or as required by law.